 This book project represents a follow up to Arguing over Texts by using the classical rhetorical classification of interpretive debates to identify and analyze patterns of argument in a selection of key, historical biblical disputes in Christianity.
 In each of these disputes, some segment of the church completely reversed its position on the issue.
-The

-- controversies explored are those over usury, heliocentricity, women's preaching, racial equality, and homosexuality. - "Language-based Interpretive Arguments."
+The controversies explored are those over usury, heliocentricity, women's preaching, racial equality, and homosexuality.

+- "Language as Evidence in Interpretive Arguments: A Stasis Theory-Informed Approach."
 The Routledge Handbook of Language and Persuasion, edited by Jeanne Fahnestock and Randy Allen Harris, Routledge, anticipated publication 2022.
+33 ms. pp.

-19 ms. pp. - This book chapter surveys the linguistic features of any text that can be employed as evidence to support a claim about that text's meaning.
+This book chapter surveys the linguistic features of any text that can be employed as evidence to support a claim about that text's meaning.
 The chapter divides these language features into three categories--words, sentences, and passages-and explores how manuscript issues, authorial intention, and audience inference interface with these elements.
-Interpretations of the Declaration of Independence serve to illustrate how these features work in real hermeneutical arguments. - "Kennedy's Rhetorical-Hermeneutical Construction of Constitutional Same-Sex Rights."
+Interpretations of the Declaration of Independence serve to illustrate how these features work in real hermeneutical arguments. - "Kennedy's Definitional Construction of Gay Rights in Lawrence and Obergefell: Legal Rhetorical Analysis with the Interpretive Stases."
 Justice Anthony M. Kennedy: The Rhetoric of Liberty, edited by David A. Frank and Francis J. Mootz III, Penn State University Press, anticipated publication 2022.
+22 ms. pp.